Inshushinak: Susa Funerary Texts

 According to Jan Tavernier's interpretation, the Susa Funerary Texts describe the deceased presenting themselves to the Anunnaki, in this context to be understood as a designation for the gods of the underworld, (Note: The term is used similarly in Inanna's Descent, where the deities designated by it are responsible for the decision to make the eponymous goddess remain in the underworld.) and subsequently being escorted by Lagamal and Ishmekarab to receive Inshushinak's judgment.
 Wasserman notes it is possible the encounter with Inshushinak is described as taking place in a dream, which would offer a close parallel to a passage in the Underworld Vision of an Assyrian Prince involving the appearance of Ereshkigal in a similar context.
-It has been proposed that an additional figure involved in the judgment is a "weigher".
+Jan Tavernier states that an additional figure involved in the judgment might be a "weigher".
 However, this translation has not been universally accepted, and the concept of weighing of souls is not attested in any other cuneiform text.
 Tavernier, while he agrees that the Susa Funerary Texts should be placed within the context of Mesopotamian literature and afterlife beliefs, suggests it could constitute a strictly Elamite concept incorporated into them, despite not being attested in any other Elamite sources either.
 He proposes comparisons with later Iranian beliefs as supplementary evidence, specifically arguing that the group consisting of Inshushinak, Ishmekarab and Lagamal can be compared to the Zoroastrian grouping of the yazatas Mithra, Sraosha and Rashnu.
 It is attested chiefly in Pahlavi texts, and does not appear in earlier Avesta.
 Similar comparisons have been made by other authors as well.
 However, this proposal did not find universal support.
 Tavernier admits that Inshushinak's and Mitra's names are dissimilar and Rashnu's ("justice") and Lagamal's ("who has no mercy") outright contradict each other, though he argues a parallel can be seen between Sraosha and Ishmekarab due to both of them bearing names which go back to terms meaning "hearing, hearkening".
 However, it is not impossible that this semantic parallel is accidental, as words referring to hearing are not an uncommon component of theonyms, as evidenced for example by the goddess Tashmetum, unrelated to either of these figures.
 Tavernier himself admits that the fact Sraosha only became a popular figure in the Parthian period, roughly in the first century BCE, which might indicate a time gap too significant to permit presenting him as analogous to Ishmekarab.
 He ultimately concludes the similarities might be accidental.
 Wasserman evaluated his treatment of the Susa Funerary Texts as a whole critically, and argues that it detaches them from their historical context, with Zoroastrian sources separated from them by two millennia treated as closer to them than contemporary Akkadian literature.